Objectives of the Invensys Pension Scheme

 Pension sharing provisions came into effect on divorce proceedings commencing on or after 1 December 2000.
 Your pension is a valuable asset and as such its cash equivalent or transfer value may be taken into account along with your other assets.

-A pension sharing order will result in a percentage of your cash equivalent being shared with your ex-spouse (although in Scotland the order can specify an amount instead of a percentage).
+A pension sharing order will result in a percentage of your cash equivalent transfer value being shared with your ex-spouse (although in Scotland the order can specify an amount instead of a percentage).

-If you ask for a cash equivalent in connection with possible divorce proceedings, you should be aware of the following:
+If you ask for a cash equivalent transfer value in connection with possible divorce proceedings, you should be aware of the following:

-- The cash equivalent will be worked out in accordance with instructions from the Scheme Actuary.
+- The cash equivalent transfer value will be worked out in accordance with instructions from the Scheme Actuary.

-- The Trustee will not provide the cash equivalent to your ex-spouse unless you or the Court has asked them to.
+- The Trustee will not provide the cash equivalent transfer value to your ex-spouse unless you or the Court has asked them to.